 The purpose of these protections is to combat a “corporate code of silence” that discouraged employees from reporting suspected fraud internally or to the authorities.
 To avoid another Enronesque catastrophe, Congress sought to ensure that whistleblowers could serve as an effective early-warning system for potential fraud.
 Congress did so by specifying that to be protected under SOX: (1) whistleblowers need not complain of actual fraud but rather conduct that they reasonably believe constitutes fraud, and (2) whistleblowers need not wait until fraud occurs but rather may complain about violations that they reasonably believe are likely to occur.

-Who is protected under the SOX Whistleblower Protection Law?
+Who is protected under the Sarbanes-Oxley Whistleblower Protection Law?

 Section 806 of SOX protects (1) employees of publicly traded companies and (2) employees of contractors and subcontractors of publicly traded companies who report fraud committed by a publicly traded company (as opposed to fraud committed by a private company, including contractors and subcontractors).

 What whistleblowing is protected under SOX, i.e., what is SOX protected activity or SOX protected conduct?

 SOX protects employee disclosures of conduct that an employee reasonably believes constitutes securities fraud, shareholder fraud, bank fraud, mail fraud, wire fraud, or a violation of any SEC rule or regulation.
 SOX protects disclosures of violations that a whistleblower reasonably believes are likely to occur, even if such violations have not yet been committed.